bbawj/note-vault/Notes/User Datagram Protocol.md

 Datagram: packets delivered via an unreliable service, without delivery guarantees and no failure notifications.

-UDP encapsulates user messages into its own packet structure on top of the [[Internet Protocol]]:
+UDP encapsulates user messages into its own packet structure on top of the [Internet Protocol](Notes/Internet%20Protocol.md):
 ![](https://i.imgur.com/DeoXhWu.png)
 > [!
 Non services]
 > 1. No guarantee of message delivery